 As a reminder, all official and legitimate loan forgiveness options can be found on our site.

 If you’re considering or already participating in Public Service Loan Forgiveness (PSLF) or Temporary Expanded Public Service Loan Forgiveness (TEPSLF), you may have questions about how this suspension of payments or other Coronavirus-related changes will impact your progress.

 Before we look at those impacts, check out the eligibility requirements for PSLF.(more…)

 Ah, deadlines: sworn enemy of students across the nation.
-When you’re busy with classes, extracurricular activities, and a social life, it’s easy to let due dates whoosh by.
+When you’re busy with classes, extracurricular activities, and a social life, it’s easy to let the three Free Application for Federal Student Aid (FAFSA®) due dates you need to know about – 1. the college deadline, 2.
+The state deadline, and 3.
+The federal deadline –whoosh by.
 Exam, term paper, Spanish club meeting…We get it.

 Nevertheless, we’re here to point out a few more critical commitments to add to your calendar: FAFSA deadlines.
 Read on to find out what happens if you miss them.